 With Bikram Hot Yoga, Vinyasa, Yin, Meditation, Pregnancy and Kids Yoga, I.Flo and Dynamic Pilates all in one place, this is a really great yoga studio for Clapham-based folk.
 We’d particularly recommend the warm Vinyasa classes for those who like the idea of Bikram, but can’t stand the heat.
 Classes start at £20. kulawellbeing.co.uk

 A really beautiful space to practice yoga, this studio space is housed in a historic Art Deco building at the foot of the Royal Parks.
 A great place to catch a sunrise or sunset class thanks to the airy rooms with natural lighting.
 Classes include power yoga, dynamic vinyasa, and classic vinyasa. www.equinox.com

 Triyoga, Camden, Chealsea, Soho & Covent Garden

-With a focus on finding a yoga or pilates class that’s right for you, there are dozens of options available at the four Triyoga locations.
+With a focus on finding class that’s right for you, there are dozens of options available at the four Triyoga locations.
 Their inclusive attitude makes them a popular choice for kids, teens, mums and older yoga fans, as well as the typical legging-clad crew.
 Classes start at £17, but you can try a month of unlimited classes for £40. www.triyoga.co.uk

 Sangyé Yoga School, Kensal Rise